About us > Directors

 From 2003 – 6 Geraldine was Head of Projects at Medicines Partnership, a Department of Health programme aiming to help patients get more out of medicines by involving them as partners in treatment decisions.
 Highlights included leading a project to train pharmacists with a special interest in Parkinson’s Disease and developing MS Decisions, a web-based decision aid for people with Multiple Sclerosis.

 Since 2006, Geraldine has worked as a consultant across a range of projects relating to medicines and health.
 From 2008-9 she returned to McKinsey and Company as global Client Communication Programme Manager on an interim basis.
 From 2006-14 she was an Associate with Consumation and developed expertise in patient information design and testing.
 From 2010-11, Geraldine was a Director of the Patient Information Forum.

 Geraldine has a first class degree in Philosophy, Politics and Economics from Oxford University (1991) and an MBA with Distinction from London Business School (2000) where she was named on the Dean’s List as one of the top ten in her year.
-Since September 2014 she has been studying part time for a Masters in Public Health at the University of Glasgow (completion expected Easter 2017).
+In 2017 she completed a Masters in Public Health from Glasgow University.
 She also founded and chairs an ADHD Parent Support Group in Glasgow and was the co-founder and first chair of the Scottish ADHD Coalition.